ibexa/documentation-user/docs/shop_administration/manage_users.md

 ![Company profile in the Back Office](img/cp_company_profile_back_office.png)

-From there you can edit your company information, invite members, manage their roles and edit their basic information.
+From there, you can edit the company information, invite members, manage their roles and edit their basic information.
-You can also add members to your team from existing pull of users, but if you want to set up a Contact Person, make sure it comes from your company.
+You can also add members to a team from existing pull of users.
+Note that the Contact Person in the company has to be a member of that company.

 ![Add Contact Person](img/cp_contact_person_back_office.png)

 ### Admin Panel

-You can also manage your company from **Admin**.
+You can also manage companies from **Admin**.
-There, in the **Corporate** section, you can find a list of members, billing addresses and technical details regarding your organization such as visibility, IDs, relations and so on.
+There, in the **Corporate** section, you can find a list of members, billing addresses and technical details regarding the organization such as visibility, IDs, relations and so on.

 ![Corporate Back Office](img/cp_admin_company_view.png)